HazelCUBE/Solar-Tracking/README.md

-all files starting with "Untitled_sketch " is GERBER FILES except Untitled Sketch_pcb.jpg 'Problem Statement' and 'Scope Of The Solution' in the
+all files starting with "Untitled_sketch " is GERBER FILES except Untitled Sketch_pcb.jpg .

+'Problem Statement' and 'Scope Of The Solution' in the SOLAR TRACKING.pdf file